What is a Production Supervisor?

-A Production Supervisor is the person directly responsible for overseeing and organizing the equipment, staff, and processes on a production floor.
-They will oversee scheduling and routine production activities as well as acting as first-line troubleshooting should problems arise.
+A Production Supervisor is directly responsible for overseeing and organizing the equipment, staff, and processes on a production floor.
+They will oversee scheduling and routine production activities as well as acting as the first line of support for troubleshooting should problems arise.

 Some Companies Might Call This Role…